Library for Process Management

 The CmdInterp function creates a preparation context used for executing a program.

-The Argv method passes the argument v as an integer-keyed object consisting of a set of strings as the "argument vector" (i.e. the argv parameter to the C main function) to the context.
+The Argv method passes the argument v as an array consisting of an ordered set of strings, terminated with a null as the "argument vector" (i.e. the argv parameter to the C main function) to the context.

 The Envp method passes the argument v as a string-keyed object consisting of a set of strings as the "environment variables" (i.e. available through the getenv function in C) to the context.